google/error-prone/docs/bugpattern/EqualsIncompatibleType.md

 }
 ```

-We understand that any `Integer` will *not* be equal to any `String`.
-However,
+We understand that no `Integer` will be equal to any `String`.
+However, the
-the signature of the `equals` method accepts any Object, so the compiler will
+signature of the `equals` method accepts any Object, so the compiler will
 happily allow us to pass an Integer to the equals method.
-However, it will
+That method will
 always return false, which is probably not what we intended.

 This check detects circumstances where the equals method is called when the two